Why use it? Examples Downloads Manual Plug-ins Other tools Support Forum Testimonials Your sites

 $Db->Connect('localhost','root','xxx','db_prod');

-The argument $drv is needed only for some Dabase Systems.
+The argument $drv is needed only for some Database Systems.

 Syntax 2 example: